BAK2K3/hard-drivers/TESTING.md

     * Ensure Footer elements (Github - Enquire/Submit - Socials) maintain their position through navigation of the site.
     * On large horizontal viewports, ensure the Footer's background image zooms in/out accordingly when increasing/decreasing horizontal viewport.
     * On all viewports, ensure the Footer's radial gradient maintains its appearance over the background image, and remains in a static position (regardless of background image's zoom effect).
-    * On all viewports, ensure the Enquire/Submit button's 'glow' effect does not overflow onto the viewportcontrol/content of the page.
+    * On all viewports, ensure the Enquire/Submit button's 'glow' effect does not overflow onto the Viewport Control/content of the page.
     * When adjusting the horizontal viewport, ensure the Footer elements reposition themselves dynamically to maintain equal distance, and central position within their containers.
     * When adjusting the horizontal viewport, ensure the Footer elements' font sizes adjust themselves appropriately.
     * On small horizontal viewports, ensure the Social links stack themselves (2x2), and maintain their functionality.